johanna-herrmann/files-crud-documentation/web/docs/api/file.md

 * targetPath &minus; Path to the file to copy to
 * copyOwner &minus; Optional: Defines if the target file should have the same owner as the source file
   * true: target file will have same owner as source file
-  * false (default): target file owner will be the person which does the copy if target file is new, else owner stays unchanged.
+  * false (default): target file owner will be the accessor if target file is new, else owner stays unchanged.

 ### Request Path parameters
 None